 Hello!
-I am Sarah, a theoretical physics and neuroscience postdoctoral research fellow at the Flatiron Institute, which is part of the Simons Foundation and based in NYC.
+I am Sarah, a theoretical physics and neuroscience research fellow at the Flatiron Institute, which is part of the Simons Foundation and based in NYC.
 I am interested generally in statistical physics, computational neuroscience, and machine learning.
 In particular, I am fascinated by how biological brains can solve complex computational problems much more efficiently than our artificial models.

 I am a graduate of the applied physics department at Stanford University, where I was theorist in the Ganguli Lab.
 In graduate school, I worked on using methods from nonequilibrium statistical physics and large deviation theory to study biological computation, from the micoscopic scale of single receptor computations to macroscopic reinforcement learning.
 My paper (with Subhaneil Lahiri) from this time studies thermodynamic limits on sensors modeled as continuous time Markov chains, using stochastic thermodynamics and large deviation theory.
 We can place interesting bounds on sensors of this type by first deriving a thermodynamic uncertainty relation for densities in subsets of Markov chain states.